lynx-x-ray-observatory/soxs/doc/source/python/simput.rst

 Working with SIMPUT Files
 =========================

 The default storage format for unconvolved events in SOXS is SIMPUT, which is fast becoming a standard for making mock X-ray observations.
 There are two functions to read and write SIMPUT files in SOXS.

 Writing SIMPUT Files
 --------------------

 If you have created a set of simulated events which you wish to convolve with the instrument simulator or with some other tool, you can write them to a SIMPUT file using :func:`~soxs.simput.write_photon_list`.
-This will produce two files: the SIMPUT file containing the parameters for the source, and a photon list file linked to the SIMPUT file which contains the actual event energies and positions.
+This will produce two files: the SIMPUT filecontaining the parameters for the source, and a photon list file linked to the SIMPUT file which contains the actual event energies and positions.
 For example, say we have created a :class:`~soxs.spectra.Spectrum` object named ``spec`` which we've generated energies from, and that we're going to assign these energies to a point source.
 We can then create the SIMPUT file and photon list file like this:

 .. code-block:: python